Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: Conclusions and Summary

 \section{Conclusions and Summary}

 In this paper, we discussed new $Q$-ball configurations in two coupled gauged $CP^N$ models with nonanalytic potentials.
 The presence of a vacuum hole inside compact $Q$-shells enables the construction of harbor-type solutions, i.e. compactons surrounded by compactons.
-The sign of the electric charge is more important in this kind of configuration than in isolated solutions because there is a possible that the overall charge of the ball--shell configuration vanishes even though their respective charges are not zero.
-As a result, the well-known scaling condition dor Q-ball $E\sim |Q|^\alpha,\alpha<1$ may require improvement.
-In other words, there are many different Q-balls (as well as Q-ball and Q-shell configurations) with the same net charge.
+The sign of the electric charge is more important in this kind of configuration than in isolated solutions because there is a possibility that the overall charge of the ball--shell configuration vanishes even though their respective charges are not zero.
+As a result, the well-known scaling condition for the $Q$-ball $E\sim |Q|^\alpha,\alpha<1$ may require improvement.
+In other words, there are many different $Q$-balls (as well as Q-ball and Q-shell configurations) with the same net charge.
 It is one of the novelties of this work.
-We obtained $CP^3$--$CP^{23}$ Q-ball -- Q-shell configurations and also $CP^{11}$--$CP^{31}$ Q-shell -- Q-shell configurations with both positive or negative net-charge.
+We obtained $CP^3$--$CP^{23}$ $Q$-ball -- $Q$-shell configurations and also $CP^{11}$--$CP^{31}$ $Q$-shell -- $Q$-shell configurations with both positive and negative net charge.
 We gave a detailed discussion of the structures of the resulting configurations.
-The electrostatic interaction between oppositely charged compactons in our multi-component model attracted the constituents closer together.
-The size of the net-zero two zero net charge multi compactons varies, with one made of electrically neutral Q-ball and Q-shell and the other comprising compactons with opposing charges.
-Both of these structures have no electric field at spatial infinity from the viewpoint of an external observer.
-This effect may be crucial in the study of boson star size.
+The electrostatic interaction between oppositely charged compactons in our multicomponent model brought the constituents closer together.
+The size of two zero net-charge multicompactons varies, with one made of an electrically neutral Q-ball and Q-shell and the other comprising compactons with opposing charges.
+Neither of these structures has an electric field at spatial infinity from the viewpoint of an external observer.
+This effect may be crucial in the study of boson star sizes.

-We also noticed various solution branches.
+We also noticed various solutions.
 One is that when we fix the charge of the inner body, there exist several outer shell solutions with the same net total charge.
 Another difficulty is the existence of the composite's excited state.
-For the net zero charged solution $(Q_1,Q_2)=(+10, -10)$ of the $CP^3$--$CP^{23}$ Q-ball -- Q-shell configuration, we only found solutions with the very large radii.
-Apparently, it is the solution's excited state.
+For the net-zero charged solution $(Q_1,Q_2)=(+10, -10)$ of the $CP^3$--$CP^{23}$ $Q$-ball -- $Q$-shell configuration, we only found solutions with very large radii.
+Apparently, this case represents the solution's excited state.
 We briefly examined the fact that the ground state is not present in this scenario.